We may earn a commission when you buy through links in our articles. Learn more.

 This is perhaps the game’s weakest point.
 Holmes is nearly impossible to beat, sometimes finding the culprit in just three turns.
 Your final score suffers if you can’t match these big-brain plays, which feels a little punishing for thorough detectives who like to explore every avenue before making an accusation.

 Luckily, this scoring system is easily ignored – the mysteries are compelling enough that getting the correct answers is reward enough.
 And while the stories aren’t replayable, there are multiple in a single box, and the series now has several different expansions to keep you guessing.
-This is also a great couples board game for partners who enjoy putting their heads together.
+One of the best board games for couples, this investigative adventure suits partners who enjoy putting their heads together.

 Murder Mystery game Blood on the Clocktower box